jamesmathison/blog/_posts/2017-04-29-classes-of-headlines.md

 permalink: /classes-of-headlines/
 ---

-*Testing Advertising Methods*, by John Caples, is one of 9 books of essential reading for any copywriter (as claimed by Gary Halbert).
+*Testing Advertising Methods* by John Caples is one of 9 books of essential reading for any copywriter (as claimed by Gary Halbert).

 I'm halfway through it, and I agree.
 It's gold.

-In it, John spends a lot of time on headlines, introduced at Chapter 2: *The Most Important Part of an Advertisement*.
+In it, John spends a lot of time on headlines.
+He introduces them at Chapter 2: *The Most Important Part of an Advertisement*.

 To make a good headline, start by understanding the three elements that constantly crop up in those that succeed:
 1. Self-interest
 2. News
 3. Curiosity

-These elements are in order from most important to least.
+*(In order from most important to least.)*

 In fact, beware of using pure-curiosity headlines.
 If you do, ensure the *benefit* is clear in some other way, such as the image or the company logo/slogan.

+&nbsp;

 All things being equal, self-interest beats curiosity.

-### Example:

 Curiosity: **HERE'S ONE QUESTION YOU SHOULDN'T ASK YOUR WIFE** [ABC Life Insurance Company]

 Self-Interest: **YOU CAN LAUGH AT MONEY WORRIES IF YOU FOLLOW THIS SIMPLE PLAN** [ABC Life Insurance Company]

+&nbsp;

 ## Combine For Added Pulling-Power
 Of course, though self-interest beats curiosity, a self-interest headline that *also* stimulates a little curiosity could do even better.

-## Example:

 Self-Interest: **HOW I BECAME A STAR SALESMAN**